assertj/assertj-examples/README.md

 ### AssertJ-Swing examples

-The **master** branch contains examples with the latest released version of AssertJ modules => you should be able to build it with mvn clean install command.
+The **main** branch contains examples with the latest released version of AssertJ modules => you should be able to build it with mvn clean install command.

 **assertj-swing-aut** contains the AUT (application under test) that is tested by the examples.